Queen Charlotte Track

-Arrive into Blenheim and make your way to your accommodation in the heart of a region synonymous with quality wine around the world – Marlborough.
+Arrive into Blenheim in the heart of a region synonymous with quality wine around the world – Marlborough.
 Surrounded by mountains, which also protect it from the southerly winds, this stunning town is one of New Zealand’s sunniest, and is responsible for around three quarters of the country’s wine production.

 You will be transferred to your accommodation in Picton, the gateway to the Marlborough Sounds.

 Picton – walk Ship Cove to Endeavour inlet(17km)

 After breakfast you will have your briefing before boarding a water taxi to the scenic Ship Cove – one of Captain Cook’s favourites during his explorations in the 1770s – and the beginning of your tramp along Marlborough’s Queen Charlotte track.
 The area is also of considerable significance to the local Maori culture.

 Your walk begins with a climb away from the beach, passing through a large section of beautiful beech forest where the high canopy is complemented by a diversity of shrubs and small trees.
 After about a good hour of hiking you will come to a lookout point which offers stunning views of both the inner and outer Queen Charlotte Sound (Totaranui).
 From here the track descends into Resolution Bay and follows a well-graded old bridle path over a ridge, winding downward to the shoreline of Endeavour Inlet.

 On the descent, you will start to catch glimpses of your lodge accommodation for the evening.
 Nestled in the heart of the Marlborough sounds and only accessible by boat or foot, our lodge offers a true immersion in nature surrounded by 2000 acres of pristine forest.
 It is the ideal location to relax and enjoy a fresh, local and seasonally inspired menu for dinner.